1A-mj/external-secrets/README.md

 # External Secrets

-The External Secrets Kubernetes operator reads information from a third party service like [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/) and automatically injects the values as [Kubernetes Secrets](https://kubernetes.io/docs/concepts/configuration/secret/).
+The External Secrets Kubernetes operator reads information from a third party service like [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/) or [Azure Keyvault](https://azure.microsoft.com/en-us/services/key-vault/)and automatically injects the values as [Kubernetes Secrets](https://kubernetes.io/docs/concepts/configuration/secret/).

 Multiple people and organizations are joining efforts to create a single External Secrets solution based on existing projects.
 If you are curious about the origins of this project, check out this [issue](https://github.com/external-secrets/kubernetes-external-secrets/issues/47) and this [PR](https://github.com/external-secrets/kubernetes-external-secrets/pull/477).